Buying a Home

 by David Stasica REALTOR® working in Winnipeg, Manitoba at Royal LePage Prime Real Estate

 The Home Buyers’ Plan is a program through the Canada Revenue Agency (CRA), which allows you (if you’re an eligible first-time home buyer) to withdraw funds from your Registered Retirement Savings Plan (RRSP) to buy or build a home for yourself or for a related person with a disability.
-You can withdraw up to $35,000 tax-free (this amount used to be $25,000, but it was increased as of March 19, 2019… sometimes it pays to wait!).
+Right now, you can withdraw up to $35,000 tax-free.
+With the Federal Budget 2024, and the proposed changes to the Home Buyers’ Plan, this amount is set to increase to a whopping $60,000!

 Think of it as a loan to yourself.
 With that said, just like any loan, there are conditions.